Our History

 2001 - Present Day

-In recent times, the school has developed its facilities in line with the increase in pupil numbers and changes in the curriculum, with the building of Maple Court, a cover being added to the swimming pool, the addition of the third science block, Orangery dining room, Atrium and the Astroturf pitch built and the sports hall arriving in 2014.
+Across the first decade of the 21st Century the school developed its facilities in line with the increase in pupil numbers and changes in the curriculum, with the building of Maple Court, enclosed year-round swimming pool provision, the addition of the third science block, Orangery dining room.